My Nanny's Secret: Plot

 In a meeting between the detectives and Julia and Evan, they inform them that they believe that the intruder knew the family.
 As the investigation continues, the detectives learn about Carter and the trouble he's been involved with and starts to suspect that he was behind the robbery and the murder of the grandfather and that Claudia is somehow connected.
 This discovery results in Julia kicking out Claudia from their home.
 While Claudia is in her car, the drug dealer that Carter owes money to jumps into her car and threatens her with a gun if Carter doesn't pay up.

 While at a corner store, Carter sees himself on tv and hears on the news that he's a suspect.
 This news story leads him to call Claudia, and the two of them meet up.
 Carter tells her that he had nothing to do with what happened and explained to her what happened that led him to recently being arrested.
-She believes Carter and urges him to lay low as she tries to figure out who could've done this.
+She believes Carter and urges him to lie low as she tries to figure out who could've done this.
 She starts to suspect Drew since he didn't answer any of her calls the night of the robbery and confronts him about his whereabouts.
 They argue and he reveals that he was out with ex-girlfriend which was why he lied.
 Later, the two reconcile and as they're talking she starts to suspect that maybe it was Jace as he was also missing that night.
 Drew doesn't believe Jace is capable of this but as he and Claudia investigate, his suspicion starts to rise.
 More clues point to Jace as the one behind everything.
 Later, Claudia and Jace are alone in the house, and when he realizes that Claudia is on to him, he tries to hurt her, but she runs away causing him to run after her.
 Drew comes home shortly after and realizes something is off when he sees Claudia doesn't seem to be around and that keys are lying on the floor.
 He later finds Claudia and the two of them are able to take down Jace long enough for the police to arrive.
 In the end, charges are dropped against Carter, Carter and Drew make amends and Claudia reconciles with the Tyrell family.